Vendor contracts

 Vendor contracts, handled.

-Fixed-fee review and negotiation for AI and SaaS companies buying software, services, data tools, and AI vendors.
+Focused review and negotiation for AI and SaaS companies buying software, services, data tools, and AI vendors.
+Customer contracts and outside-GC support are also available.

 What it covers